 - Investments Committee; which has oversight and sets policy for the College's endowment.
-The Committee meets three times a year and it includes external members with knowledge and experience of investments; and - Development Committee; which oversees and sets policy for the College's alumni relations and fundraising programmes.
+The Committee meets four times a year and it includes external members with knowledge and experience of investments; and - Development Committee; which oversees and sets policy for the College's alumni relations and fundraising programmes.
 The Committee meets at least three times a year and its membership is from the Governing Body and the wider Fellowship.

 As secretary to the Governing Body, the Senior Bursar maintains a register of interests for members of the Governing Body.
 Declarations of interest are standing items on the agendas of the Governing Body and its principal committees.
-The Governing Body has established a Remuneration Committee, with a membership which is independent from it, to review and to advise on the benefits appertaining to Fellows.
-This Committee had no requirement to meet during the financial year given there were no changes affecting Fellows benefits during the year.
-The Committee's role is to review relevant policy proposals, review its own remit and then advise the Governing Body accordingly.
-In terms of the College's pay policy, including that of senior management, a formal triennial review against comparative roles is undertaken to benchmark pay and subsequent recommendations appertaining to Fellows / College Officers are made to the Remuneration Committee, which will advise the Governing Body accordingly.
+The Governing Body has established Stipends and Remuneration Committees, with memberships which are independent from it, to review and to advise on the benefits appertaining to Fellows.
+This Committee met on two occasions during the financial year to review relevant policy proposals.
+The Stipends Committee has reviewed its own remit and then advised the Governing Body accordingly.
+In terms of the College's pay policy, including that of senior management, a formal triennial review against comparative roles is undertaken to benchmark pay and subsequent recommendations appertaining to Fellows / College Officers are made to the Stipends and Remuneration Committees, which advise the Governing Body accordingly.
 Additional disclosure on the salaries of Fellows of the College who form the trustee body is given in the Notes to the accounts.